 The study conducted at Vegetable research farm near Hi-tech horticulture in 2024.
 All findings about bean spider mite and predatory mites were recorded every week (Plate 1).
 The bean spider mite Tetranychus ludeni Zacher observed during the study period from the 14th to 28th standard weeks in 2024.

-The study monitored the seasonal incidence of the bean spider mite (T. ludeni Zacher) with weather parameters (Temperature, Relative humidity and Rainfall) at the experimental site over a 14th SMW to 28th SMW during the year 2024 were illustrated in Table 1 and figure 1.
+The study monitored the seasonal incidence of the bean spider mite (T. ludeni Zacher) with weather parameters (Temperature, Relative humidity and Rainfall) at the experimental site over a 14th SMW to 28th SMW during the year 2024 were illustrated in table 1 and figure 1.
 Bean spider mite was present and actively damaging the crop throughout the different growth stages of the cowpea.
 Correlation analysis indicated that the population dynamics of the bean mite were influenced by the prevailing weather conditions at the Vegetable research farm, near Hi-tech Horticulture.
 The mite incidence data was correlated with meteorological parameters obtained from Dr. Rajendra Prasad Central Agricultural University, Pusa, Bihar.

 The study recorded the mean bean mite population on cowpea during the 2024 growing season, which ranged from 0.80 to 44.43 mites leaf-1.
 The first signs of infestation were observed approximately 25 days after sowing, coinciding with the 14th standard week.
 At this initial stage, the population density was 0.80 mites leaf-1 and from there, the population was observed to be increasing gradually till 18th standard week of May.
 There was sudden fall of mite population in 19th standard week due to small incidence of rainfall.
 The mite has reached its peak population on 20th standard week recording a maximum of 44.43 mean number of mites leaf1 on cowpea due to high temperature and no rainfall.
 During this period, the mean temperature and relative humidity in 20th standard week were observed to be 30.74°C and 63.86%, respectively.
 After 20th standard week, the mite population was observed to be fluctuated due to fluctuation in environmental conditions (Table 1).